koii-network/docs/develop/microservices-and-tasks/task-development-guide/k2-task-template/k2-task-template.md

 # K2 Task Template

-Tasks run following a periodic structure of 'rounds':
+Tasks run following a periodic structure of "rounds":

 ![execute task](../../img/execute_task.png)

 Each round is set by a specific time period, and nodes participate by uploading data to IPFS, posting CIDs to the K2 settlement layer, and sending messages across REST APIs and WebSockets.

-For more information on how the Task Flow works, check out the [runtime environment](/develop/microservices-and-tasks/what-are-tasks/gradual-consensus) docs.
+For more information on how the task flow works, check out the [runtime environment](/develop/microservices-and-tasks/what-are-tasks/gradual-consensus) docs.

 ## Requirements